TheWallOfDucks/chaos-duck/README.md

 - `role`: AWS role to assume during deploy.
 Whatever profile you specify needs to have access to assume this role
 - `profile`: Profile in your AWS .credentials file to use.
 Defaults to "default"
 - `stage`: Deployment stage in AWS.
 Defaults to "dev"
-- `service`: Comma separated service values to invoke chaos on.
+- `services`: Comma separated service values to invoke chaos on.
 Defaults to all services
 - `slackWebhookUrl`: Slack webhook url to post notifications to

 ### Using CLI Options